skywalker0823/chichivio/README.md

 ### Database-MongoDB Atlas
 The database is hosted on MongoDB Atlas, used to store the comments of the website.

-### Database2-PlanetScale
-The database is hosted on PlanetScale, used to store the members info of the website.

 ## Static files storage

 ### CloudFlare